|

 is added, all bets are cancelled and stakes refunded.

-Example I - 0 or 1 goal handicap (draw option possible):
+Example I - 0 or 1 goal handicap (draw accepted):

-Chelsea v Arsenal - Asian 0:1 (Arsenal has a 1 goal head
+Manchester City v Liverpool - Asian 0:1 (Liverpool has a 1 goal head

 start)